Q & A WITH ADAM HARVEY

 What is your favourite item from Thomas Cook?

-I just LOVE the boots.
-They are so comfortable and last forever.
 I'm pretty fond of the stubby coolers too...
 I put them to good use!!! hahahaha